bhattsameer/bhattsameer.github.io/_posts/2020/2021-01-01-client-side-encryption-bypass-part-1.markdown

    [Image]

-   The decrypted response is ""{\"status\":1,\"message\":\"Access success\"}"" Now observe that Json data contains two key values, status and message.
+   The decrypted response of valid credentials is ""{\"status\":1,\"message\":\"Access success\"}"".
+Now observe that Json data contains two key values, status and message.
    status: We are not sure what is this for.
    message: This message is also we can verify yet. but lets just keep note of this success response from the application.